-1) Transforming a Validation USL into an Exposure USL: Assume that, under TSO, $USL_1$ initiates a read while there are earlier loads in the ROB.
-Ordinarily, InvisiSpec would mark $USL_1$ as needing a validation.
-However, assume that, at the time of the read, all of the loads in the ROB earlier than $USL_1$ have already obtained the data they requested-in particular, if they are USLs, the data they requested has already arrived at the SB and been passed to a register.
-In this case, $USL_1$ is not reordered relative to any of its earlier loads.
-As a result, TSO would not require squashing $USL_1$ on reception of an invalidation to the line it loaded.
-Therefore, $USL_1$ is marked as needing exposure, not validation.
+1) Transforming a Validation USL into an Exposure USL: Assume that, under TSO, USL_1 initiates a read while there are earlier loads in the ROB.
+Ordinarily, InvisiSpec would mark USL_1 as needing a validation.
+However, assume that, at the time of issuing the read, all of the loads in the ROB earlier than USL_1 satisfy two conditions: 1) they have already obtained the data they requested-in particular, if they are USLs, the data they requested has already arrived at the SB and been passed to a register, and 2) if they needed to perform validations, they have completed them.
+In this case, USL_1 is not reordered relative to any of its earlier loads.
+As a result, TSO would not require squashing USL_1 on reception of an invalidation to the line it loaded.
+Therefore, USL_1 is marked as needing exposure, not validation.

 To support this mechanism, we tag each USL with one bit called Performed.
 It is set when the data requested by the USL has been received in the SB and passed to the destination register.
+In addition, as we will see in Section VI-A1, we tag each USL with two state bits to indicate whether the USL needs a validation or an exposure, and whether the validation or exposure has completed.